Table of Contents

-As a patient, agreeing to a surgery—regardless of how necessary—always requires putting a huge amount of trust in your surgeon and your surgical team.
+As a patient, agreeing to surgery—regardless of how necessary—always requires putting a huge amount of trust in your surgeon and your surgical team.
 You know that there are risks, but when the surgery is medically necessary, there may be no alternative.
 When your surgeon fails to put your best interests first, is poorly trained or simply deviates from the generally accepted medical standards of care, the resulting harm can be serious and even catastrophic.
 Despite this, we all require medical care at some point and surgeons cannot guarantee a positive outcome in all cases—making medical malpractice cases especially complicated to prove.
 When surgical instruments are left inside the body, however, the case for malpractice becomes much simpler to establish.
+A skilled Pittsburgh lawyer for surgical instrument left inside body injuries can help you file a claim.

 Surgical instruments left in the body are included in the list of “never events” developed by the medical community, meaning that leaving a surgical instrument in the patient’s body is always a deviation from the standard of care to which the medical professional is expected to adhere.
 While any number of factors can contribute to circumstances where a surgical instrument is left behind, those causes almost always point to medical negligence on the part of your surgeon or surgical team.

-At Matzus Law LLC, our experienced Pittsburgh medical malpractice lawyers are dedicated to doing our part to keep our local hospitals as safe as possible.
+At Matzus Law, LLC, an experienced Pittsburgh medical malpractice lawyer are dedicated to doing our part to keep our local hospitals as safe as possible.
 If you have discovered or suspect that a surgical tool has been left in your body, call us today to schedule a free initial consultation.

 When a surgical instrument is left behind in the patient’s body, the results can be severe.
 While some instruments may cause you to suffer chronic and debilitating pain, sharp objects that are left behind can cause catastrophic and difficult to explain internal bleeding.
 In almost all cases, a second surgery will be required to remove the object, resulting in more time spent away from work and more extreme medical bills.
 Surgical instruments that are commonly left inside the patient’s body may include: